dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Default expressions

-The `default(T)` has the null state based on the properties of the type `T`:
+`default(T)` has the null state based on the properties of the type `T`:

-- If the type is a known value type then it has the null state "not null"
+- If the type is a *nonnullable* type then it has the null state "not null"
 - Else if the type is a type parameter then it has the null state "maybe default"
 - Else it has the null state "maybe null"

 ### Null-conditional expressions

-A `null_conditional_expression` has the null state based on the properties of expression type:
+A `null_conditional_expression` has the null state based on the properties of expression type.
+Note that this refers to the type of the `null_conditional_expression`, not the original type of the member being invoked:

-- If the type is a known value type then it has the null state "maybe null"
+- If the type is a *nullable* value type then it has the null state "maybe null"
-- Else if the type is a type parameter then it has the null state "maybe default"
+- Else if the type is a *nullable* type parameter then it has the null state "maybe default"
 - Else it has the null state "maybe null"

 ### Cast expressions